 Since Merano was a destination on our Northern Italian road trip we traveled there by car from Belgium.
 Prepare yourself for a few hours of meandering on narrow mountain roads, but don’t forget to enjoy the spectacular views.

 Of course you can also travel there by plane.
 The nearest airport is located in Bolzano.
-From Brussels in Belgium you can easily fly to Bolzano with the airline skyalps.
-And in just 2 hours you are in beautiful South Tyrol.
+During the winter season you can you can easily fly to Bolzano with the airline skyalps from Antwerp in Belgium.
+In just 2 hours you are in beautiful South Tyrol.

 From the airport in Bolzano you can choose to rent a car.
 It’s best to book one online before you leave.
 But of course you can also use public transport such as the train or bus.
 With the Südtirol ‘to go’ app, both for IOS and Android, you can easily check the timetable of public transport.